hettlage/pytest-db-content/specs/index.rst

 The `testdb` fixture, which is session scoped, creates a database connection and deletes the rows of all database tables when it is called.
 All table entries are deleted again and the database connection is closed when the session is finished.
 The tables themselves are neither created nor dropped by the fixture

-The database URI must be provided as a command line option, `--db-uri`, and it must have a format understood by SQLAlchemy.
+The database URI must be provided as a command line option, `--database-uri`, and it must have a format understood by SQLAlchemy.

 The database URI must include the string `__TEST__`.
 This requirement is made in order to avoid connecting to a production database.
 A meaningful error must be raised if the databasename does not meet this condition.